Family Income Security Appeals Board

-Ask an employee of the department for a Request for Review form.
+Ask your screener, needs assessor, or case manager for a Request for Review form.
 You have 30 working days to fill out the form and send it to the local regional office of this department.

 An area reviewer who is knowledgeable about the Family Income Security Act and Regulations will review your case.

 Within 15 working days of receiving your request, the area reviewer will make a decision on your case and send you a letter letting you know the outcome.